Came here looking for the best new hire onboarding checklist to take your onboarding initiatives to the next level?

 An onboarding checklist should consist of the recruitment process, welcome kits, team introductions, goal setting, team lunch, introduction to company culture, workstation setup, employee training, regular check-ins, and collecting onboarding feedback.

 If not, you should start doing it right away.

-In this effort, employee onboarding software can be your technological ally.
-Using them, you can easily create, design, share, and track induction training programs.
+You can easily create, design, share, and track induction training programs using them.
 In other words, you can centrally manage onboarding from start to end without depending on multiple tools.